eternal-flame-AD/yumechi.jp/content/en/blog/proof-of-mutex-outspeeding-anubis-with-valid-pow.md

 Improvement: Saves massive register pressure budget on AVX-512.

-If we want 64-bit nonces, we can use the unpack sequence (note that this shuffles the original lane order so we need to fix that up with a LUT lookup to translate the virtual lane index into the original lane index):
+If we want 64-bit search (i.e. difficulty 8 or higher), we can use the unpack sequence (note that this shuffles the original lane order so we need to fix that up with a LUT lookup to translate the virtual lane index into the original lane index):

 ```rust
 let result_ab_lo = _mm512_unpacklo_epi32(state[1], state[0]);